samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 x mix build release-ghr-vanilla
 ```

 The `build` mix provides a GitHub Action that builds and tests our dotnet project.
-The `release-ghr-vanilla` provides a GitHub Action that uses Docker to package the application, pushes the Docker image to GitHub Container repository and deploys the application via SSH to our new Droplet.
+The `release-ghr-vanilla` provides a GitHub Action that uses Docker to package the application, pushes the Docker image to GitHub Container repository (ghcr.io) and deploys the application via SSH + `docker-compose` to our new Droplet.

-Just like other `x mix` templates ServiceStack provides, these are *starting* points to help get things running quickly with known patterns.
+Just like other `x mix` templates ServiceStack provides, these are a *starting* point to help get things running quickly with known patterns.
 Unlike external dependencies, they just copy the templated code that is editable and not tied to any code generation service that will update these files.

 Files provided by the `release-ghr-vanilla` are:

 - **.github/workflows/release.yml** - Release GitHub Action Workflow
 - **deploy/docker-compose-template.yml** - Templated docker-compose file used by the application
 - **deploy/nginx-proxy-compose.yml** - File provided to get nginx reserve proxy setup as used by steps above.
+- **Dockerfile** - Self contained Docker that builds, publishes and hosts your application.

 Once these steps are done, we can push our application to a new repository in GitHub.
 > The account or organization of your repository at the time of writing needs to "Enable improved container support".
 See [GitHub Docs](https://docs.github.com/en/packages/guides/enabling-improved-container-support) for details.